The figure below shows the mini module in action connected to an ADI Blackfin BF537-Stamp development board.

 Rather than hacking at the UrJTAG code, we could have changed the VID and PID (vendor and product ID) on the mini module to emulate the gnICE board or created a new UrJTAG profile for the mini module.
 For us, the last option is probably the best & what we'll eventually do since we're in the process of creating a simple, open source opto-isolator base board for the mini module.
 We'll post an update when that board is finalized.

-The table below provides the wiring connections between the mini module and any Blackfin development board that follows the standard ADI conventions for JTAG pin numbering.
+The table below provides the wiring connections between the mini module and any Blackfin development board that follows the ADI convention for JTAG pin numbering.

 In addition to the above connections, pin 1 on CN2 should be tied to pin 11, which ties VIO to 3.3V.
 Also, a jumper should be placed between CN3-1 and CN3-3 to tie VCC with VBUS.
 These connections are recommended in the mini module datasheet for powering the mini module from the USB bus.